yesyinka/blog_source/_posts/2014-02-26-oop-concepts-in-python.markdown

 Both points of view can be valid, and different languages may implement and emphasize one meaning of type or the other, and even both.

-## Python classes and instances
+## Python classes and instances <----------

-Objects in Python may be build describing their structure through a _class_.
+Objects in Python may be built describing their structure through a _class_.
 A class is the programming representation of a generic object, such as "a book", "a car", "a door": when I talk about "a door" everyone can understand what I'm saying, without the need of referring to a specific door in the room.

-In Python the type of an object is represented by the class used to build the object: that is, in Python the word type has the same meaning of the word class (more on this later).
+In Python the type of an object is represented by the class used to build the object: that is, in Python the word _type_ has the same meaning of the word _class_ (more on this later).

 For example, one of the built-in classes of Python is `int`, which represents an integer number